Cristina-MG/portfolio/index.md

 <h2>Welcome to my page</h2><br>

-<h4>My name is Cristina Martínez García and I have a degree in Chemical Engineering from the <a href="https://www.etsii.upm.es/" target="_blank">Higher School of Industrial Engineers</a> of the <a href="https://www.upm.es/" target="_blank">Polytechnic University of Madrid</a>.
-I have expanded my knowledge to become a Data Scientist and adapt to the new demands of Industry 4.0 by taking a Data course Scientist at <a href="https://www.thebridge.tech/" target="_blank">The Bridge</a>. <br><br>
+<h4> My name is Cristina Martínez García and I have a degree in Chemical Engineering from the <a href="https://www.etsii.upm.es/" target="_blank">Higher School of Industrial Engineers</a> of the <a href="https://www.upm.es/" target="_blank">Polytechnic University of Madrid</a>.
+I have expanded my knowledge to become a Data Scientist and adapt to the new demands of Industry 4.0 by taking a Data course Scientist at <a href="https://www.thebridge.tech/" target="_blank">The Bridge.</a></h4>  <br><br>

 I know the main data analysis and Machine Learning tools, and I put all my effort and motivation to improve and learn every day.<br><br>